Aphrodite: Birth

-According to the version of her birth recounted by Hesiod in his Theogony, Cronus severed Uranus' genitals and threw them behind him into the sea.
-The foam from his genitals gave rise to Aphrodite (hence her name, which Hesiod interprets as "foam-arisen"), while the Giants, the Erinyes (furies), and the Meliae emerged from the drops of his blood.
-Hesiod states that the genitals "were carried over the sea a long time, and white foam arose from the immortal flesh; with it a girl grew".
-After Aphrodite was born from the sea-foam, she washed up to shore in the presence of the other gods.
-Hesiod's account of Aphrodite's birth following Uranus's castration is probably derived from The Song of Kumarbi, an ancient Hittite epic poem in which the god Kumarbi overthrows his father Anu, the god of the sky, and bites off his genitals, causing him to become pregnant and give birth to Anu's children, which include Ishtar and her brother Teshub, the Hittite storm god.
+According to Hesiod's Theogony, Cronus severed Uranus' genitals and threw them behind him into the sea.
+The foam from his genitals gave rise to Aphrodite, who washed up to shore in the presence of the other gods.
+This story is probably derived from The Song of Kumarbi, an ancient Hittite epic poem in which the god Kumarbi overthrows his father Anu, the god of the sky, and bites off his genitals, causing him to become pregnant and give birth to Anu's children, which include Ishtar.
+In the Iliad, Aphrodite is described as the daughter of Zeus and Dione.
+The location of her birth was generally said to have been near the island of Cyprus, which is why she is sometimes called "Cyprian", or near the island of Cythera (hence the epithet "Cytherea").